NiklasRosenstein/slap/readme.md

-# shut
+# Slam

-Shut is a CLI that provides utilities for developing on Python projects.
+Slam is a CLI that provides utilities for developing on Python projects.
 It works well with [Poetry][] projects in particular, but you're not required to use it.

 <!-- Available Commands -->